CSCoursework/cs-battleships/.github/WRITEUP.md

 // ...

 func GetCharNumber(i string) int {
-    // Take the first character in string i and convert that to a rune
+    // Convert the string to an array of runes and select the first one
     // Convert that rune into an int
     // Take the integer version of rune A from the calculated int
     // Return that value